CCCMcluster/CCCM-IM-handbook/_sources/part1/data literacy.md

 If you have data that represents a point such as a hospital or a camp, instead of just naming it or giving its address you could also collect coordinates for it.
 There are many possible ways of doing this:
 - Using any app on your phone that records GPS
 - In a mobile data collection tool such as Kobo Toolbox
 - Using a geocoder, which outputs coordinates for given addresses or locations.
-[Nominatim](http://nominatim.openstreetmap.org/) is a free service using Open Streetmap Data.
+[Nominatim](http://nominatim.openstreetmap.org/) is a free service using Open Street Map data.
 - The low tech approach of drawing on paper maps, digitizing later.
 [Fieldpapers](is a good tool for this)